 There are 7 tours available:

 - Tour Route 1 (55 minutes) including the Castle Interiors (Renaissance and Baroque Periods), Chapel of St George, Eggenberg Hall and the Masquerade Hall

-- Baroque Castle Theatre (45 minutes) where you visit the Orchestra pit, the stage and see the props and the costumes.
-The Theatre is one of the best preserved from the 18th century and it is located in the 5th courtyard.
+- Baroque Castle Theatre (45 minutes) where you visit the Orchestra pit, and the stage and see the props and the costumes.
+The Theatre is one of the best-preserved from the 18th century and it is located in the 5th courtyard.

 - Castle Museum (unlimited timing)